Sanjaypramod/Multicloud-VPN-AWS-AZURE/README.md

 # Multicloud-VPN-AWS-AZURE
-In this Article I have gone through (Site to Site VPN) How to create a VPN between Azure and AWS.
+In this article, I have gone through how to create a VPN between Azure and AWS.
 The procedure is as follows.

 Azure side